 - 1. To enable NTP function

 - 2. To configure NTP server function

 - 3. To configure the max number of broadcast or multicast servers supported by the NTP client

 - 4. To configure time zone

 - 5. To configure NTP access control list

 - 6. To configure NTP authentication

 - 7. To specified some interface as NTP broadcast/multicast client interface

 - 8. To configure some interface can't receive NTP packets

 - 9. To configure the request packet sending interval of ntp client

 - 10. Display information

 - 11. Debug

 1. To enable NTP function

+Command Explication

+Global Mode

-Command Explication Global Mode ntp enable To enable or disable NTP function. ntp disable TO enable of disable NTP function.
+ntp enable To enable or disable NTP function.

+ntp disable

 2. To configure NTP server function